Harkirat47/studentProjectCSP1/_posts/2023-10-03-HomeworkProblems_IPYNB_2_.md

     # Create a list of 10 ice cream shops
     ice_cream_shops = [IceCreamShop(f"Shop {i+1}") for i in range(10)]

+    #hint, try putting something inside the brackets before this for loop, it is worth an extra point[ for i in range(10)]

     # Select the contract winner
     contract_winner = select_contract_winner(ice_cream_shops)